axtend/axtend/bug-bounty.md

 # Bug Bounty

-The Moonbeam bug bounty program is focused on the Moonriver and Moonbeam Allychains (deployed to AxiaTest and Axia respectively) and dapps.
+The Axtend bug bounty program is focused on the Moonriver and Axtend Allychains (deployed to AxiaTest and Axia respectively) and dapps.
 It is focused on preventing:

-Moonbeam/Moonriver:
+Axtend/Moonriver:
 * Thefts and freezing of principal of any amount
 * Thefts and freezing of unclaimed yield of any amount
 * Theft of governance funds